 "Courses in the College of Education are not just reading and taking tests.
 The professors encourage classroom discussion that helps you apply what you are learning to real-life situations."

 Human Development and Family Science

-Twice the field experience of other university programs.
-Our Professional Development School model places teacher education students in 200 schools within 30 school districts in North Texas for a full year of teaching experience.
+- Twice the field experience of other university programs.
+Our Professional Development School model places students in 200 schools within 30 school districts in North Texas for a full year of mentorship from a certified teacher.

-An impressive track record.
-No university in Texas produces more teachers than UNT's College of Education – about 1,000 new educators every year.
-More than seventy-two percent of UNT's teaching graduates remain as teachers in Texas after five years on the job, the highest percentage in the state.
+- An impressive track record.
+No university in Texas produces more educators than UNT's College of Education – about 1,000 new graduates every year.
+See our Mission, Vision and Values.